-DIY T-Shirt Swimsuit Cover-Ups as a fun Summer Craft
+Summer Craft: DIY T-Shirt Swimsuit Cover-Ups

 This is a wonderful craft for bored tweens.
 Take a long hot summer day and this will keep them busy and off their screens for hours.
 Then when they are done they can take their creations to the pool and show off their creativity!

-Supplies to make these T-Shirt Swimsuit Cover-Ups:
+Supplies for T-Shirt Swimsuit Cover-Ups:

 - a pack of inexpensive white t-shirts (we chose men’s XL for price and the ability to turn into a swishy dress for tweens)

 - fabric spray paint

 We chose to paint our shirts first but you could cut them first instead.
 Pretty much anything goes!